California's GOP is collapsing. Is that a sign for Republicans nationwide?

 Republicans’ best hope to get a candidate on the top of the state ticket in November appears to be John Cox, a conservative businessman running for governor with the backing of Trump.

 He's in a three-way standoff Tuesday with two much better-funded and better-known Democrats, Lt.
-Gov. Gavin Newsom and former Los Angeles Mayor Antonio Villaraigosa, who have outspent him about 18-to-1 on the TV airwaves.
+Gov. Gavin Newsom and former Los Angeles Mayor Antonio Villaraigosa, who have outspent him about 18-to-1 in TV ads.

 "We're like a PT boat navigating through a couple of battleships," Cox's campaign manager, Tim Rosales, told NBC News.
 "It's a question of whether it's going to be two Democrats (in November) or if we're going to give voters a real choice."